 You’ve all seen the classic image of this: warm bare bulbs ringing a large mirror, reflecting a goddess with flawless complexion, seductive lips and warm bare shoulders.
 And that could be you.

 The original version with incandescent bulbs attached directly to glass is still the standard to beat.
-But modern versions with LED lighting, dimmer switches, USB outlets, speakers and more are every bit as effective, even if they don’t quite have the same glamor.
+But modern versions with LED lighting, color settings, dimmer switches, USB outlets, speakers and more are every bit as effective, even if they don’t quite have the same glamor.